smartboxgroup/integration-framework-bundle/UPGRADE-2.0.md

 #### Consumer
 * `queue_consumers` was added to configure the consumers.
 For a consumer, the following can be configured:
     * `type` determines which type of consumer is going to be used (possible values are `sync` or `async`).
     * `decoding_exception_handler` determines which exception handler should be used if a message can't be decoded.
-By default is used `ReThrowExceptionHandler`.
+By default `ReThrowExceptionHandler` is used.
 * `default_queue_consumer` was added.
 Set your default queue consumer with this key.
 Useful to switch from STOMP to AMQP if you're already using this bundle.

 ### Interfaces and classes